Kristina01111000/Drws_site/README.md

 For next week:
-Try to add him to the analytics for syrnaturalhealing Change SRS on youtube to match the site https://www.youtube.com/playlist?list=PLZjR4wgTPVeW_RtMa2cYThytRu37Mp6hZ Add link to SRS course above virtual visits, call it short Dr. W’s video lessons Make the SRS public for people who sign in
+Try to add him to the analytics for syrnaturalhealing Add link to SRS course above virtual visits, call it short Dr. W’s video lessons

 Make the first 3 videos available to anyone who goes there, also make course page public, intro, and lessons 1 for earth and water
-Create some action steps for each video, try to get three Add something to the homepage “start our 3 month “Holistic You New Year’s Challenge” click here” make it live on sunday or monday before our next tuesday meeting, link to the first lesson
+Create some action steps for each video, try to get three Write the post post for the first
-Maybe make the homepage video the intro to the srs Make a page about the new years challenge
-Write the post post for the first